du-almeidalima/ng-spotify-project/README.md

 ```

 After designing the structure I started building the main blocks and doing the boilerplate work

+## Step 2 - Implementing Authentication

+I decided implementing authentication from the beginning because this is something that is going to
+be part of the core of the project.
+To implement Oauth2 in Angular, I just used the procedure described in the Spotify
+Documentation.

 ## Built With
 * **[NgRx](https://ngrx.io/)** - 9.1.2